| |

 - Infrastructure - The default state when all other states are false

-- Defense - Enemies are in the AI's territory
+- Defense - Enemies are in the AI's territory or AI empire is relatively weak

-- Attack - Enemy targets are vulnerable to attack
+- Attack - Enemy targets are vulnerable to attack or AI empire is relatively strong

 - Not Connected - The AI is isolated from the rest of the map (For example, a "Warp Points Not Connected" type game)